 Ian loves to people watch.
 As an artist he looks at a person with an interest to know their story.
 With the millions of hours logged in waiting rooms, he’s had plenty of practice.
 Since I’m typically his escort, I’ve gotten caught up in it too.
 Our conversation goes something like this… “Her name is Alice.
 She spoils her grandkids rotten and makes a mean pecan pie.
 “No, mom, she looks like a Helen and she’s the jokester at the old folks home, plays the piano and still rides her Harley. ” We go back and forth and then Alice/Helen is born from some amalgamation of our ideas.
-This banter is the inspiration for Ian’s art exhibit “People Watching”.
+This banter is the inspiration for Ian’s art exhibit “People Watching.”
 Intrigued by someone, Ian paints his portrait and writes a creative, fictional vignette describing him.
-(You’ll have a chance to see more next May 2019 when he exhibits at Harwood Art Center.)
+(That will be the them of his Art Exhibit at Harwood Art Center, May 2019)

 I’ve noticed something.
 Something I’m not proud of.
 My first thoughts when looking at a person are not typically the fun facts.
 My first thoughts are subtle judgements.
 Judgements that I pronounce over someone because well… apparently my opinion matters.
 Or more likely, my judgement about someone else, makes me feel better about me.
 I notice a 30 something woman waiting for PT… “She must love Walmart.
 She needs to lose some weight.
 And that tattoo… yikes, it is doing her no favors.”
 I rationalize, everyone must do it.
 They are just innocent thoughts.
 I would never speak them out loud.
 And just like that, satan has his foothold.

-“What would Jesus Do” a slogan popularized in the 90’s and shortened to WWJD.
-I have a button emblazoned with the letters.
-“WWJD”.
+“What would Jesus Do” a slogan popularized in the 90’s and shortened to WWJD, makes a valid point.
 But with all of my people watching, the thought has crossed my mind, what would Jesus see?
 WWJS?

 I googled WWJS to see if it’s a thing.
 If it’s a known acronym?
 It turns out the WWJS is a TV station in Jeffersonville, Indiana.
 And, it appears in the Urban dictionary as What would Jesus Say.
 But, I like my twist… What would Jesus SEE.